 You must belong to one of these categories to qualify for a Diplomatic Visa:

-- You are a Head of State or a member of an organization with duties of Heads of State.
+- Head of State or a member of an organization with duties of Heads of State.
 If you are a Head of State, then your family members qualify to accompany you to Canada with the Diplomatic Visa;

-- You are a Head of Government or a minister of a Government Cabinet from a foreign country.
+- Head of Government or a minister of a Government Cabinet from a foreign country.
 If you are a Head of Government, your family members also qualify to accompany you to Canada;

-- You are a diplomatic agent travelling to or from your diplomatic mission or you are starting a temporary diplomatic mission in Canada;
+- Diplomatic agent travelling to or from your diplomatic mission or you are starting a temporary diplomatic mission in Canada;

-- You are a career consular officer travelling to or from your consular post or you are starting a temporary mission in Canada;
+- Career consular officer travelling to or from your consular post or you are starting a temporary mission in Canada;

-- You are a delegate of an international organization listed in the Temporary Foreign Worker Guidelines which includes delegates attending conferences of these international organization, not including clerical staff;
+- Delegate of an international organization listed in the Temporary Foreign Worker Guidelines which includes delegates attending conferences of these international organization, not including clerical staff;

-- You are a senior official such as a Secretary General, Assistant Secretary General, or similar positions of an international organization listed in the Temporary Foreign Worker Guidelines;
+- Senior official such as a Secretary General, Assistant Secretary General, or similar positions of an international organization listed in the Temporary Foreign Worker Guidelines;

-- You are a senior officer at a P-4 level and above of the Secretariat of the International Civil Aviation Organization (ICAO);
+- Senior officer at a P-4 level and above of the Secretariat of the International Civil Aviation Organization (ICAO);

-- You are a special case authorized from the Headquarters of the Diplomatic Corps Services (XDC)
+- Special case authorized from the Headquarters of the Diplomatic Corps Services (XDC)

-- You are a member of the family or household of a diplomatic agent or a senior officer of the Secretariat of ICAO.
+- Member of the family or household of a diplomatic agent or a senior officer of the Secretariat of ICAO.

 Official Visa Qualified Positions